 - Get it right first.
 Huber says Lemoncat has been built with international expansion in mind.
 But, she first wants to make sure that they’re getting it right in their home market.
-That means working on their unit economics and KPIs and making sure customers have a really great experience on their platform.
+That means working on their unit economics, marketplace metrics, and KPIs and making sure customers have a really great experience on their platform.
 Expanding, too, should be done well from the start.
 Lemoncat recently expanded to Austria, which allowed the company to test how their processes scale to a new market.

 More of a reader?
 You can find a full transcript of our interview with Doreen Huber below.
 The transcript is lightly edited for an enjoyable reading experience.

 Hi, my name is Doreen.
 I'm the founder and CEO of Lemoncat, which is a marketplace for online catering.

 We try to bring together really cool, state-of-the-art, local caterers that provide modern, cool food with business customers.
 We do not work with private customers, we only serve companies.

 Previously, I was part of the Delivery Hero team.
 I started in 2010 together with the Lieferheld team in Germany for online food ordering and takeaway food.
 So I'm not new to the food industry.

 I was, back in the day, already thinking a lot about better food for employees.
 When we had bigger groups together, we were always ordering from our own platform, and it was always pizza and sushi.
 And at some point, I felt like, "It's not really a great experience for bigger groups."
 That was the first moment when I thought about maybe doing something in the catering space.